 5 months later they played the sound over speakers.

-Chances are, Goldfish memories are FAR longer than 5 months…
+Chances are, the Memory of a Goldfish is FAR longer than 5 months…

 All of the times in those tests were set as the goal.
 Finding out when the fish actually forgot something wasn’t part of the test.